bobbyisac/FoodBuddy/README.md

 Complete code will be cross compatible across web, iOS, Android apps.
 APIs by Martin Siby.
 Alexa Principal Design by Bobby Isac.
+Code by Bobby Isac and Amit Binny Joseph.
 Supported by onebyzero.club